John Lewis: Good Trouble

 John Lewis: Good Trouble is a 2020 American documentary film directed by Dawn Porter about the life of civil rights activist and United States congressman John Lewis.

-The film was produced by CNN Films, ACG Studios and TIME Studios.
+The film was produced by CNN Films, AGC Studios and TIME Studios.
 It premiered in Tulsa, Oklahoma on June 19, 2020, and was released by Magnolia Pictures and Participant in the United States on July 3, 2020.

 Release

 John Lewis: Good Trouble premiered at the Circle Cinema theater in Tulsa, Oklahoma, on June 19, 2020.
 The date and place were chosen to commemorate Juneteenth, the celebration of the emancipation of slaves in the United States, and to protest against a Donald Trump presidential re-election campaign rally planned in Tulsa for the same day; the rally was rescheduled for the following day after widespread criticism.
 The film was originally scheduled to premiere in April 2020 at the Tribeca Film Festival, before the festival was canceled due to the COVID-19 pandemic.

 Magnolia Pictures and Participant released the film in the United States in select theaters and on video on demand services on July 3, 2020.